Caleydo/taco_server/README.md

-# tabelsGen
+# tablesGen
-Python table generator and modifier
+Python table generator and modifier.

 For now it reads a csv file and modify it randomly using the following operations
 * Add random rows
 * Add random columns